Admission - Saturday MBA

 Applicants can check their university application status here:

 The program application must be filed via www.csulb.edu/cba/advance

 You will need to submit the following materials:

 - Letters of Recommendation (please alert your recommenders to expect a notification email to submit their letters)

 Applicants can check their program application status here:

-Applicants to the MBA programs and the MS in Supply Chain Management program may apply to waive the GMAT/GRE test requirement if they can demonstrate both an academic ability to succeed in a graduate program and seven years or more of significant managerial work experience.
+Applicants to the Saturday MBA programs may apply to waive the GMAT/GRE test requirement if they can demonstrate both an academic ability to succeed in a graduate program and seven years or more of significant managerial work experience.

 The determination of eligibility for a waiver will be based on a holistic review of an applicant’s academic transcript, current resume, and a letter of recommendation addressing your managerial experience.